mavlink/MAVSDK-docs/en/guide/general_usage.md

 ### Supported Vehicles

 The SDK has been designed to manage *aircraft* that use the PX4 autopilot.
 It has primarily been tested for use with multicopters, but also has basic support for fixed wing and [VTOL](../guide/vtol.md).

 The APIs include methods that do not make sense for other vehicle types - including "takeoff" and "land".
 While ground vehicles may work, they are not supported and are untested.
+Similarly, other autopilots may well work, but, they are not explicitly supported and are untested.

 ### Telemetry/Information

 The SDK gets and stores vehicle state/telemetry information from received MAVLink messages.
 The information is supplied to callback subscribers as soon as message updates are received.
 Clients can also query the API synchronously, and will get the information from the last received message (depending on channel latency, this information will become increasingly "stale" between messages).

 The rate at which update messages are sent by the vehicle can be specified using the API (but will be limited by the bandwidth of the channel).
 Developers need to use a channel and a message update rate that allows their desired control algorithm to be effective - there is no point trying to use computer vision over an unreliable high-latency link.

 `Info` information does not change for a particular vehicle, so will be accurate whenever read.

 ### Actions/Offboard

 `Action` methods (and any other "vehicle instructions") return when the vehicle has confirmed that the message was received and will be acted on (or not).
 The methods do not wait for the commanded action to complete.

 So, for example, the [Action::land()](../api_reference/classdronecode__sdk_1_1_action.md#classdronecode__sdk_1_1_action_1a25490d09fd2905b96de2c2c6e52e5f7b) method returns as soon as the vehicle confirms it will land, but will actually land at some later point.